Resources

 Back to Resources

-You’ve quit smoking.
+You’ve Quit!
 Congratulations!
 This is wonderful news.
-Many ex-smokers have told us that they found the first few weeks the hardest.
+Many people have told us that they found the first few weeks the hardest.
 To help keep you on track, here are some tips on how to prevent a relapse.

 • If you’re in your first 2 weeks of quitting, you might be experiencing withdrawal symptoms.
 Remember that withdrawal is a good sign; it means your body is healing.
 Remain positive, think about your reasons for quitting and know the feelings will soon pass.